Nilpotent Group-Counterexamples to Zilbers Conjecture: Definition of

-$A,B,C,D$ denote finite and $M,N$ arbitrary c-nilpotent graded Lie algebras over $K$.
-For every $A$ we define an integer $\delta (A)$ that is uniquely determined by the isomorphism type of $A$.
-Note that we do not assume in general that $A = \langle A_1 \rangle$.

 We use the Theorem of Sirsov-Witt: Every subalgebra of a free Lie algebra over a field is free.
 In \cite{Bau82} a key lemma for the proof of this Theorem is formulated, that is useful from a model-theoretic point of view.
-Here we develop the results in a context with graduation.

-If $a \in U_i(M)$, then we say that $a$ is homogeneous of degree $i$.
-A subset $X$ is homogeneous, if all its elements are homogenous.
-If $F(X)$ is the the free Lie algebra freely generated by $X$, then $F(X)$ becomes a free graded Lie algebra, if we define $U_i(F(X)$ to be the vector space generated by all momomials over $X$ of degree $i$.
+Here we develop the results in a context with graduation.\\ If $F(X)$ is the the free Lie algebra freely generated by $X$, then $F(X)$ becomes a free graded Lie algebra, if we define $U_i(F(X))$ to be the vector space generated by all momomials over $X$ of degree $i$. $U_1(F(X))$ is the linear hull of $X$.
 Projections are defined in the usual way.
 Then we have